BrentAIICT/MSSA-SCA/GettingStartedGitHub.md

 ---

 ### 9. Enter Code
-- Check your email
+- Check your email inbox (This is the email that you used to sign up for GitHub)
-- Find the email from Github and make note of the code that they sent you
+- Find the email that was sent from Github and make note of the code that they sent you
-- Enter the code in this screen
+- Back in the GitHub web site, enter the code in the following screen

 ![GitHub Signup page](Pics/git10.jpg)
 ---